Deep partisanship will be on display as Congress releases competing voting bills - The Boston Globe

 Even as the country prepares for the next presidential election, the separate measures will underscore how the two major parties have acted with little cohesion and often are completely at odds over voting procedures.

-House Republicans are trying to send a message with both the date and location for releasing their plan, which will come Monday ahead of a field hearing in Atlanta on the eve of Major League Baseball’s All-Star Game.
-MLB withdrew its midsummer game from the city’s suburbs in 2021 over objections to the state enacting restrictive voting laws.
+House Republicans said they were sending a message by releasing their plan in Atlanta on the eve of Major League Baseball’s All-Star Game.
+MLB withdrew its midsummer game from the city’s suburbs in 2021 over objections to the state’s enacting of restrictive voting laws.

-The event also will kickstart a push in the House to pass the GOP's “American Confidence in Elections Act.”
+The event also kick-started a push in the House to pass the GOP’s “American Confidence in Elections Act.”

-Republican Rep. Bryan Steil, chair of the House Administration Committee, which oversees election law, has billed the plan as “the most conservative election bill to be considered in the House in over 20 years.”
+“This legislation is the most substantive and conservative election integrity legislation that will come before the House in over a generation,” said Representative Bryan Steil of Wisconsin, the Republican chairman of the House Administration Committee, on Monday at a news conference held at a diner in an Atlanta suburb.

 Advertisement